markofsuccess/milestone-project/README.md

 *	Go to Home page
 *	Click play on video and wait for it to load
 *	Repeat this on different browser
-*	Check responsiveness on multiple devices
+*	Check responsiveness on multiple devices using Google Chrome development tool

 **tourdates.html**